zliu-math/zliu-math.github.io/_projects/PresGauCur.md

 ---
 layout: page
 title: Prescribed Gaussian Curvature by Discrete Conformality
-description: A convex-variational, discrete-conformal method that approximates the conformal factor solving the prescribed Gaussian curvature equation on closed genus > 1 surfaces, with a sharp first-order convergence guarantee.
+description: We propose a discrete approach for approximating solutions to the prescribed Gaussian curvature problem in two- dimensional manifolds, based on the notion of discrete conformality.
+Our approach provides an eﬀicient numerical method to compute the solution by minimizing a convex functional.
 img: assets/img/PresGauCur.png
 importance: 3
 category: Research